-Affiliate websites are popular business models among online business owners, and for good reason.
-They’re relatively easy to get started, and, when done properly, can be very profitable.
+Blogs and content websites are popular among online business owners, and for good reason.
+They’re relatively easy business models to get started and, when done properly, can be very profitable.
 Well-performing affiliate sites are in high demand, and in 2021 we saw robust multiples for these types of businesses – a trend that we’re seeing continue in 2022.

-Depending on the strength of the above drivers will determine where an affiliate business’ multiple falls within the expected range of 2.25x-3.25x:
+Depending on the strength of the above drivers will determine where an affiliate business’ multiple falls within the expected range of 3.0x-6.0x:

 We’ve advised in the sale of affiliate businesses across various niches and income levels, so we’ve learned quite a bit about the factors that contribute most significantly to a high valuation.
 Here’s what we’ve come to understand:

 The nature of the affiliate program will likely have an impact on the valuation.
 Any business that has been built to promote a single affiliate product is at risk of losing revenue because there is a chance that the product will change, go away or simply lose appeal with customers.
 This has been demonstrated well by Amazon in recent years.
 Being too reliant on a single revenue source is always risky.
 Conversely, if an affiliate business is promoting multiple offers and the revenues are well diversified, the business will likely receive a higher valuation.

 In addition to product concentration, it is also important to consider the overall growth patterns of the business.
 For example:

 - Is the business growing or shrinking?